alsosprachben/mnvkd/README.md

 A parent coroutine can spawn a child coroutine, where the child inherits the parent's socket.
 Otherwise, a special "pipeline" child can be used, which, on start, creates pipes to the parent like a unix pipeline.
 That is, the parent's standard output is given to the child, and the parent's standard output is instead piped to the child's standard input.
 A normal child uses `vk_begin()` just like a normal coroutine, and a pipeline child uses `vk_begin_pipeline(future)`, which sets up the pipeline to the parent, and receives an initialization future message.
 All coroutines end with `vk_end()`, which is required to end the state machine's switch statement, and to free `self` and the default socket allocated by `vk_begin()`.

-### Micro-Processes

-Micro-Process:
-  - `vk_proc.h`
-  - `vk_proc_s.h`
-  - `vk_proc.c`

-Micro-Heap:
-  - `vk_heap.h`
-  - `vk_heap_s.h`
-  - `vk_heap.c`

-Process-Intra-Future:
-  - `vk_future.h`
-  - `vk_future_s.h`
-  - `vk_future.c`

-Process-Inter-Future:
-  - `vk_poll.h`
-  - `vk_poll_s.h`
-  - `vk_poll.c`

-A set of coroutines are grouped into a contigious memory mapping, a micro-heap.
-Run and blocking queues are per-heap, forming a micro-process that executes until the run queue is drained, leaving zero or more coroutines in the blocking queue.
-That is, a single dispatch progresses the execution in the micro-process as far as possible, via execution intra-futures (internal to the process), then blocks, where each block forms an I/O inter-future (external to the process).

-Coroutines within the micro-process pass execution around within a single dispatch, only involving the memory in the micro-heap.
-When the micro-process is not running, its micro-heap has read access disabled.
-To continue execution, a network poller dispatches the inter-futures back to their micro-processes, re-enabling read access by reference from the I/O inter-future object.

-The network poller is therefore a privileged process that is effectively the kernel.
-There is [a proposed design for system calls to protect this privileged kernel memory](https://spatiotemporal.io/#proposalasyscallisolatingsyscallforisolateduserlandscheduling), forming a new type of isolating virtualization.

 ### Vectorings: I/O Vector Ring Buffers

 Vectoring: